HCL-TECH-SOFTWARE/asoc_automation_iast/readme.md

   * Create a new scan for the IAST agent, associated to an existing application.
   * Create a new application and a new scan for the IAST agent.

-  The result is a zip file, with the IAST agent - Secagent.war inside.
-Information about deploying the agent can be found here: <TBD>
+  The result is `IASTAgent.zip` file, with the IAST agent deployment file `Secagent.war` inside.
+Information about deploying the agent can be found here: https://help.hcltechsw.com/appscan/Standard/10.0.0/en-US/IAST_Deploy.html

 ### Usage:
 `ConfigureIastAgent.py --id=value --secret=value [--app_id=value --app_name=value --scan_id=value --scan_name=value --asset_group=value --war_path=value --to_file=value]`